 What does Ginseng taste like?

 Ginseng has a very strong and unique flavour that’s hard to mistake for anything else.
 It’s strong in the same way that ginger is, and is found in many Korean side dishes and the aforementioned ginseng tea.
 There is also insamju (‘ginseng liquor’) that can be bought in Kaesong and is extremely strong.
-YPT are big fans of this one.
+Infused strong liquor type soju’s are a thing, and this is probably about as North Korean as a gift as you might find in the country.

 Are you serious about a ginseng soap opera?